zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_SeedingPlates/PlatePouring_SeedingPlates.md

     - ONLY POUR AS MUCH AS YOU NEED FOR YOUR NUMBER OF PLATES (Once dispensed, extra bacteria should *not* be used later, but bleached and disposed of).

-    **NOTE:** Use a flame for sterile technique- sterilize the Glass Flask edge before and after dispensing into the tube, **But DON'T flame the plastic tube!**
+    **Note:** Use a flame for sterile technique- sterilize the Glass Flask edge before and after dispensing into the tube, **But DON'T flame the plastic tube!**

 2. Work where plates are normally poured.
 Set up the plates in stacks that are not too high, about 4 plates high.